“So who did your psychic paper say you were in order

 spare walking stick in the hatstand.

-from the lash of the talon and then for an offensive lunge at the softer
+of the talon and then for an offensive lunge at the softer parts of the

-Alec was hiding behind the old food simulator machine that used to provide
+behind the old food simulator machine that used to provide himself and

-himself and Susan with sustenance before their taste buds rebelled and
+Susan with sustenance before their taste buds rebelled and demanded real

 The Tellon snarled and swiped at him again.
 The walking stick took a talon